 2. Blue Ridge Parkway — North Carolina and Virginia

-The National Scenic Byways Program recognizes 150 drives.
-A special minority are designated “All-American Roads.”
-That makes All-American Roads “the very best” of the roadways in the National Scenic Byways Program, says the nonprofit organization Scenic America.
+The National Scenic Byways Program recognizes 150 drives, with a special minority designated “All-American Roads.”
+That makes All-American Roads “the very best” of roadways in the National Scenic Byways Program, says the nonprofit organization Scenic America.

-The Blue Ridge Parkway is one such road.
-Travel its 469 miles in autumn and you’ll be treated to far more than turning leaves, says the Federal Highway Administration:
+The Blue Ridge Parkway is one such road, with no large trucks allowed and a 45 mph speed limit.
+Travel its 469 miles in autumn, and you’ll be treated to far more than colorful leaves, says the Federal Highway Administration:

 “The Parkway provides spectacular mountain and valley vistas, quiet pastoral scenes, sparkling waterfalls and colorful flower and foliage displays as it extends through the Blue Ridge Mountains of Virginia and North Carolina.”